mushroomhostage/RealisticChat/README.md

 None

 ## Configuration
-**hearingRangeMeters** (50.0): Maximum distance between players to allow any chat message to be received.
+**speakingRangeMeters** (50.0): Maximum distance between players to allow any chat message to be received, under normal conditions.
+Note that the message may be garbled at longer distances, see below.

-**garbleRangeDivisor** (2.0): Fraction of hearingRangeDistance after which the chat is garbled (letters randomly dropped with increasing probability further away).
+**garbleRangeDivisor** (2.0): Fraction of speakingRangeDistance after which the chat is garbled (letters randomly dropped with increasing probability further away).
 For example, 2.0 means beyond 1/2.0 = half of the maximum hearing range (default 50/2 = 25 m), chat will be garbled.